top of page

 • 3 min read

-Let’s face it-passwords are a prime target.
+Let’s face it—passwords are a prime target for attackers.
 One reused login, one successful phishing attempt, or one third-party breach is all it takes for attackers to gain a foothold in your environment.
 From there, the dominoes fall fast.

 But here’s the upside: if you act quickly and smartly, you can prevent a password leak from turning into a full-blown security incident.

-Let’s walk through how to detect leaked credentials-and the 5 critical steps you should take next.
+Let’s walk through how to detect leaked credentials and the five critical steps you should take next.

 Wait—How Do I Even Know My Passwords Are Leaked?